Mental Illness Basics

-A mental illness, like many chronic illnesses, requires ongoing treatment.
+A mental illness, like many chronic illnesses, requires ongoing treatment to control symptoms.
 Fortunately, much progress has been made in the last two decades in treating mental illnesses.
 As a result, many mental conditions can be effectively treated with one or a combination of the following therapies:

 - Day treatment or partial hospital treatment

 - Specific therapies, such as cognitive behavioral therapy and behavior modification

 - Alternative therapies, such as water therapy, massage, and biofeedback

 - Creative therapies, such as art therapy, music therapy, or play therapy

 What Is the Outlook for People With Mental Illness?

 When diagnosed early and treated properly, many people fully recover from their mental illness or are able to successfully control their symptoms.
 Although some people become disabled because of a chronic or severe mental illness, many others are able to live full and productive lives.
 In fact, as many as eight in 10 people suffering from a mental illness can effectively return to their normal activities if they receive appropriate treatment.